-This spinach salad is in the vein of light meals, simple flavors.
+This spinach salad is in my realm light meals, simple flavors.
 I have a certain penchant for roasted potatoes (especially when tossed with garlic).
 The garlic is definitely the flavor here while everything is plays a small accompanying roll (even the mustard dressing, while flavorful, is more ancillary than a main character.)
 I suggest the buttercream potatoes but baby red potatoes or fingerlings would work just as well.

 - ½ pound baby potatoes (I used buttercream)